This program will begin in the Fall 2019 trimester, pending approval by the Maryland Higher Education Commission.

 - Develop and apply analytical techniques to evaluate the quality and identify of botanical ingredients used in commercial products.

 The herbal supplement industry continues to expand and provides graduates of MUIH’s M.S.
 Herbal Product Design and Manufacture program with career paths and opportunities.
-More than 40 million individuals in the U.S. used non-vitamin, non-mineral supplements in 2012, up from 38 million users in 2007 (National Health Statistics Report, 2015).
-Total U.S. retail sales of herbal supplements increased from $6.4 billion in 2014 to $8.1 billion in 2017 (Nutrition Business Journal), and U.S. sales of herbal supplements grew by 3.3% in 2009 and by 7.5% in 2015 (Herbal Gram).
-The herbal product sector supports the continued projected growth of healthcare occupations in the U.S. The Bureau of Labor and Statistics (BLS) projects healthcare occupations to grow 18% from 2016 to 2026, much faster than the average for all occupations, adding about 2.4 million new jobs.
+More than 40 million individuals in the U.S. used non-vitamin, non-mineral supplements in 2012, up from 38 million users in 2007 (1, 2).
+In 2017, total U.S. retail sales of herbal supplements surpassed $8 billion for the first time, reaching nearly $8.1 billion (3).
+In addition, U.S. consumer spending increased 8.5%, from 2016 – the strongest sales growth for herbal supplements in more than 15 years.
+Total U.S. retail sales have increased every year since 2004, and since that time consumer spending on herbal supplements has nearly doubled.
+The herbal product sector supports the continued projected growth of healthcare occupations in the U.S. The Bureau of Labor and Statistics (BLS, 4) projects healthcare occupations to grow 18% from 2016 to 2026, much faster than the average for all occupations, adding about 2.4 million new jobs.

 Individuals with graduate education in herbal product design and manufacturing are employed in the natural products and herbal supplements fields in settings such as industry, herbal dispensaries, pharmacies, government agencies, agriculture, and education ranging in size from large to small organizations.
 Such individuals are employed in a variety of roles including product development, substantiation of product claims, quality control, regulation, retailing, growing, processing, manufacturing, marketing of herbal products, design of educational materials, and research.
 The American Herbal Products Association (AHPA) jobs site provides an ongoing and robust list of jobs nationally.